 UWP is another important framework for desktop application development.
 It is also a framework that is highly credited for the popularity of the .NET platform.
 This is because it allows developers to create cross-platform desktop applications.

 Basically, UWP allows developers to create applications that can run on many different Microsoft-owned platforms.
 This means that your software will be able to run on multiple devices.
 This is made possible by a special algorithm for Windows application development.

 UWP framework is highly scalable.
-If you had built an application for desktop, the framework will make it possible to scale it for mobile devices.
-The app will be able to run smoothly on mobile, tablet and even on Xbox.
-It is a framework that has greatly improve the functionality of Visual Studio.
+If you had built an application for desktops, the framework will make it possible to scale it for mobile devices.
+The app will be able to run smoothly on mobile, tablets, and even on Xbox.
+It is a framework that has greatly improved the functionality of Visual Studio.

-Cocoa is a native framework for native MacOs development.
-It is an object-oriented framework for building a user interface for the MacOS, iOS, and tvOS.
-It not only adds the functionality of the UI but also makes the interface more entertaining.
+Cocoa is a native framework for native macOS development.
+It is an object-oriented framework for building a user interface for macOS, iOS, and tvOS.
+It not only adds to the functionality of the UI but also makes the interface more entertaining.

 4. Electron Js